389ds/389ds.github.io/docs/389ds/contributing.md

 ### Collaborate on the review process.

 We'll provide comments in the GitHub issue about the code, offering suggestions or asking questions.
-Finally, once we are happy and have worked with you on the review, we'll set the reviewstatus to "ack", and will merge your code to the master branch.
+Finally, once we are happy and have worked with you on the review, we'll set the reviewstatus to "ack", and will merge your code to the main branch.

 Creating a new feature